 - Mountain Standard Time – 15 hours ahead

 - Pacific Daylight Time – 15 hours ahead

 Do I Need to Register With the Authorities When I Arrive?

 No, the only time you need to consider this is when you have been in the country for more than 59 days.
 To register, you must attend the Philippine Bureau of Immigration and register on the Alien Registration Programme.

 Part of this application involves the registration of your biometrics.
 Once this is completed, you are then given a security registration number that stays with you until you leave the country.

 Full Information for Tourists to the Philippines

-If you want to read further information on travelling to this country, then click here to be taken to our dedicated page.
+If you want to read further information on travelling to this country, then check our visa for the Philippines and Visit the Philippines pages.
 You can enjoy a wide range of information and resources designed to help make planning your vacation easier than ever before.